nshkrdotcom/GUARDRAIL/README.md

 ## 5. The Developer Knowledge Problem

-Your most incisive point: GUARDRAIL doesn't solve the problem of "young devs with no background in app level security."
+GUARDRAIL doesn't solve the problem of "young devs with no background in app level security."
 Complex frameworks can actually exacerbate this problem by:

 - Creating a false sense of security ("we implemented GUARDRAIL so we're secure")
 - Adding complexity that obscures basic security principles